-In March 2011, we entered into a Second Amended and Restated Credit Agreement (the Amended Credit Agreement), that provides for an available \$100,000 revolving credit facility through March 7, 2014, with up to a \$20,000 sublimit for letters of credit, that can be used for working capital requirements, acquisitions and other general corporate purposes.
+In March 2011, we entered into the Amended Credit Agreement, that provides for an available \$100,000 revolving credit facility through March 7, 2014, with up to a \$20,000 sublimit for letters of credit, that can be used for working capital requirements, acquisitions and other general corporate purposes.
 With the consent of the lenders and the administrative agent and subject to satisfaction of certain conditions, we may increase the facility to \$150,000.
 The loan is collateralized by substantially all of Alexion Pharmaceuticals, Inc.'s assets, including the pledge of the equity interests of certain direct subsidiaries and real estate located in Rhode Island, but excluding intellectual property and assets of foreign subsidiaries.

-We may elect that the loans under the agreement bear interest at a rate per annum equal to (i) LIBOR plus 1.75% to 2.25% depending on the ratio of our cash to liabilities (as calculated in accordance with the agreement), or (ii) a Base Rate equal to the higher of the (A) Prime Rate then in effect, (B) Federal Funds Rate then in effect plus 0.50%, and (C) Eurodollar Rate then in effect plus 1.00%, plus 0.75% to 1.25% depending on the ratio of our cash to liabilities (as calculated in accordance with the agreement).
+We may elect that the loans under the Amended Credit Agreement bear interest at a rate per annum equal to (i) LIBOR plus 1.75% to 2.25% depending on the ratio of our cash to liabilities (as calculated in accordance with the agreement), or (ii) a Base Rate equal to the higher of the (A) Prime Rate then in effect, (B) Federal Funds Rate then in effect plus 0.50%, and (C) Eurodollar Rate then in effect plus 1.00%, plus 0.75% to 1.25% depending on the ratio of our cash to liabilities (as calculated in accordance with the agreement).
 Interest is payable quarterly for Base Rate loans and, in the case of LIBOR-based loans, at the end of the applicable interest period, with the principal due on March 7, 2014, the maturity date.

 The Amended Credit Agreement requires us to comply with certain financial covenants on a quarterly basis.
-Further, the agreement includes negative covenants, subject to exceptions, restricting or limiting our ability and the ability of our subsidiaries to, among other things, incur additional indebtedness, grant liens, engage in certain investment, acquisition and disposition transactions, and enter into transactions with affiliates.
-The agreement also contains customary representations and warranties, affirmative covenants and events of default, including payment defaults, breach of representations and warranties, covenant defaults and cross defaults.
+Further, the Amended Credit Agreement includes negative covenants, subject to exceptions, restricting or limiting our ability and the ability of our subsidiaries to, among other things, incur additional indebtedness, grant liens, engage in certain investment, acquisition and disposition transactions, and enter into transactions with affiliates.
+The Amended Credit Agreement also contains customary representations and warranties, affirmative covenants and events of default, including payment defaults, breach of representations and warranties, covenant defaults and cross defaults.
 If an event of default occurs, the interest rate would increase and the administrative agent would be entitled to take various actions, including the acceleration of amounts due under the loan.

-As of March 31, 2011, we borrowed \$60,000 under the revolving credit facility, and we had open letters of credit of \$6,745.
-Our borrowing availability was approximately \$33,000 at March 31, 2011.
+As of June 30, 2011, we had no outstanding balance under the revolving credit facility, and we had open letters of credit of \$6,980.
+Our borrowing availability was approximately \$93,000 at June 30, 2011.